igoravelli/google-data-analytics-capstone-project/README.md

 - Transform the data so you can work with it eectively
 - Document the cleaning process.
 ### Deliverable:
-- :ballot_box_with_check:: Documentation of any cleaning or manipulation of data
+- :heavy_check_mark:: Documentation of any cleaning or manipulation of data

 In the "clean_data.Rmd" file is all the cleaning & manipulation proccess that had been execute on all csv files.